kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 kedro new --starter=pyspark-iris
 ```

-Name your new project `iris-databricks` for consistency with the rest of the commands in this tutorial.
+Name your new project `iris-databricks` for consistency with the rest of this guide.

 This command will create a new Kedro project using the PySpark Iris starter template.
 After creating the project, initialize Git for the Kedro project by running the following commands: